 Active, growing young men need decent serves of carbohydrate foods like bread, pasta, rice and cereals to give them the energy they need, but those serves need to shrink when you are less active.
 Carbohydrate that is not burned up by exercise or growth gets stored in the muscles as an energy reserve (glycogen), and if there’s still a surplus, it’s stored as fat.
 So if you are past the teenage growth spurt and in a sedentary job, those ‘man-sized’ meals need to be smaller than when you were a muscular, energetic 20 year old.

 - Serve food on a smaller plate.

-- Change the proportions: make your plate about half vegetables and a quarter each of meat and rice, pasta or potatoes.
+- Change the proportions: make your plate about half vegetables and a quarter each of meat, or other protein food, and rice, pasta or potatoes.

 - Eat slowly: it takes about 20 minutes for the message to get up to your brain that you are full.

 - Take seconds of salad or vegetables before the meat and spuds

 I will never forget the overweight executive who came to see me as part of his corporate health check.
 He ate just one meal a day – at 10pm when he finally arrived home from work.
 His work-day diet was cigarettes and 20 double-strength coffees.
 Needless to say we had a bit to talk about.